 Please click here for more information on the Scholarship Fund.

-Through 2011, Freedom Alliance has awarded hundreds of scholarships totaling more than $5 million to college students who are the dependents of Soldiers, Sailors, Airmen, Guardsmen, or Marines who have been killed or permanently disabled in an operational mission or training accident.
-We awarded 167 individual student scholarships for the 2008 academic year; 201 individual student scholarships for the 2009 academic year; 225 individual student scholarships for the 2010 academic year; and 240 individual student scholarships for the 2011 academic year.
+Freedom Alliance has awarded hundreds of scholarships totaling more than $7 million to college students who are the dependents of Soldiers, Sailors, Airmen, Guardsmen, or Marines who have been killed or permanently disabled in an operational mission or training accident.
+We awarded 167 individual student scholarships for the 2008 academic year; 201 individual student scholarships for the 2009 academic year; 225 individual student scholarships for the 2010 academic year; 240 individual student scholarships for the 2011 academic year; and 268 for the 2012 academic year.

 Students are eligible if they are the dependent child of an active duty service member who was killed or permanently disabled (100% VA rating) in an operational mission or training accident, or who is currently certified as POW or MIA.
 The applicant must also be a senior in high school, a high school graduate, or enrolled in an institution of higher learning, including colleges, universities, or vocational or technical schools.